 Make An Impact In Your Community This Week

 EMS week is all about honoring and thanking EMS personnel in your community and spreading awareness about injury prevention.
 Another great way to honor a person in your community is to donate your used or unwanted car, boat, RV, or motorcycle to Wheels For Wishes benefiting Make-A-Wish.
-Your donation will help grant wishes for children with life-threatening medical conditions in your community.
+Your donation will help grant wishes for children with critical illnesses in your community.
 Donating a vehicle is easy and comes at no cost to you.
-Simply fill out an online vehicle donation form or call us today at 1-877-431-9474, where our experienced car donation representatives will guide you through the process and answer any questions you might have.
+Simply fill out an online vehicle donation form or call us today at 1-855-278-9474, where our experienced car donation representatives will guide you through the process and answer any questions you might have.